Michael Heath-Caldwell M.Arch

 The bride's dress was composed of a boice and train of ivory-striped moire and satin, with petticoat of stain trimmed with pearl panels and draped with crepe de chine.
 She carried a posy of beautiful white flowers.
 Her veil of white tulle was fastened by two diamond stars, the gift of her father and mother.
 She also wore a diamond brooch, the gift of the bridegroom.

-The bridesmaids were Misses Dorothy and Margaret Helsham-Jones, cousins of the bride, and Miss Violet Heath, the neice of the bridegroom.
+The bridesmaids were Misses Dorothy and Margaret Helsham-Jones, cousins of the bride, and Miss Violet Heath, the niece of the bridegroom.
 They wore dresses of pale pink nun's veiling, trimmed with Surat silk, bronze shoes and stockings, and brown hats trimmed with pink and ostrich feathers.
 They carried posies of white flowers, tied with pink ribbons, and each wore a gold-and-white-enamel brooch, inscribed with the initials of the bride and bridegroom.
 These were gifts of the bridegroom.

 The officiating clergymen were the Rev. Arthur Maude, rector of Burgh, and the Rev. Herbert Clowes, rector of Weston. the former gentleman taking the first part of the service, the organist playing "Oh!
-Gladsome Light," from "The Golden Legent," as the bride and bridegroom walked up to the altar.
+Gladsome Light," from "The Golden Legend," as the bride and bridegroom walked up to the altar.

 At the conclusion of the service the bridal party, attended by Miss Jones and other friends, entered the vestry, signed the old parish register, the organ, meanwhile, pealing forth the brilliant music of Mendelsohn's "Wedding March," which was followed by the "Festival March" (Bunnett), composed for the Prince of Wales's wedding.